 These are natural aromas and flavors which manufacturers extract from various plants (including hemp).
 Scientists estimate that there are approximately 20,000 different terpenes existing with over 100 of them coming from hemp.

 Terpenes are not only ideal for adding flavor to vape juice but they also possess beneficial properties.
-Terpenes are similar to cannabinoids, like CBD terpenes can bind to receptors in the brain and body to stimulate effects.
+Terpenes are similar to cannabinoids, they can bind to receptors in the brain and body to stimulate effects.
 This essentially is the science of aromatherapy.

 Manufacturers use terpenes to add natural flavor back into the product.
 Additionally, manufacturers can also substitute terpenes as the carrier in the vape juice (instead of PG, VG, or MCT).
 Some of the most premium CBD vape juices are made up entirely of just CBD and terpenes (all natural).